higherintelligence/CheckPointBook-Scripts/Errata_and_Notes.md

 Continue working on the rest of the policy.

  ### Page 449
 Latest releases of web browsers updated the certificate handling interface.
-Now, instead of the legacy Certificate popup (left), you will see a newer one (right):
+Now, instead of the legacy **Certificate** popup (left), you will see a newer one (right):

 IMAGE

 ### Pages 451-452

-Similarly, for actions depicted in the paragraph above and in Figure 11.31 - Preparing the management server’s certificate for distribution, certificate interface is changed and now, in Certificate Viewer [1], Click on Details [2], In Certificate Hierarchy section, select top-most line [3] and click Export [4]:
+Similarly, for actions depicted in the paragraph above and in Figure 11.31 - Preparing the management server’s certificate for distribution, certificate interface is changed and now, in **Certificate Viewer** [1], Click on **Details** [2], In **Certificate Hierarchy** section, select top-most line [3] and click **Export** [4]:

  IMAGE

-1. In Certificate Export Wizard, navigate to LabShare.
+ 1. In **Certificate Export Wizard**, navigate to ***LabShare***.
  In File name, type in cpsms.mycp.lab, change the Save as type setting to DER Encoded Binary, single certificate, and click on Save.
 Close the browser’s Certificate Viewer.
  2. Now, open LabShare and repeat the installation of this certificate for Local Machine in the Trusted Root Certification Authorities location, which is the same as the one we have used for the outbound CA we imported earlier.
  3. Close our Incognito window browser instance and open a new Incognito window browser instance, navigate to another social networking site (for instance, Instagram), and you should be greeted with UserCheck’s Page Blocked notification but no more security warnings.
 To verify that our HTTPS bypass rules are working, visit one of the banking sites, such as www.citi.com or www.jpmorgan.com, and check the certificates’ properties for them.
 You will see that they present their own certificates and not the mycp.lab certificate used for the inspected traffic.
  4. Repeat the installation of both certificates on the rest of the Windows VMs in the lab.
  5. After both certificates are successfully installed, if you have running browser instances, close those and re-launch for new certs to take effect.
  Continue to Changing the website categorization to Hold mode section

 ### Page 454